rebroad/breezy-desktop/XORG_VIRTUAL_XR_API.md

   - Ensure the compositor/desktop painting code can blit or render the relevant desktop region into each pixmap each frame (this part can be refined later).

 - **Capture strategies** (depending on use case):
-  - **XR displays**: Breezy's renderer can:
+  - **XR displays**: Breezy's renderer uses **zero-copy DMA-BUF capture**:
-    - Use XShm/XGetImage on the virtual display's region.
+    - Queries `FRAMEBUFFER_ID` property from the virtual display via RandR.
-    - Or, for better performance, use DRI/GLX/DRI3 to bind the pixmap as a texture and sample it directly.
+    - Uses `drmModeGetFB()` to get framebuffer information from the DRM device.
+    - Exports framebuffer handle as DMA-BUF file descriptor via `drmPrimeHandleToFD()`.
+    - Imports DMA-BUF directly into OpenGL/EGL texture via `eglCreateImageKHR()` with `EGL_LINUX_DMA_BUF_EXT`.
+    - **Zero-copy**: No CPU memory copy, framebuffer is accessed directly by GPU.
+    - This is the same technique used by Mutter and modern compositors for zero-copy compositing.
   - **Remote streaming displays**: Content can be captured and streamed via:
     - PipeWire (for screen sharing to remote clients)
-    - Direct framebuffer access (for custom streaming protocols)
+    - Direct framebuffer access via DMA-BUF (similar to XR capture)
     - Other capture mechanisms as needed

-Exact capture strategy can evolve independently of the modesetting driver, as long as each virtual display's contents are represented in a consistent pixmap/FB.
+The DMA-BUF zero-copy capture method provides optimal performance with minimal CPU overhead, avoiding the need for XShm/XGetImage CPU-side copies.

 ## Breezy & X11 Integration (summary)